Comparing Polarised Synchrotron and Thermal Dust Emission in the Galactic Plane: Acknowledgements

 \section{Acknowledgements}

 We thank D. Alina, J.-P. Bernard for useful discussions.
 We acknowledge use of the HEALPix software \citep{healpix} for some of the results in this work.
 We acknowledge the use of the Legacy Archive for Microwave Background Data Analysis (LAMBDA).
 Support for LAMBDA is provided by the NASA Office of Space Science.
+This research was supported by the Agence Nationale de la Recherche (ANR-08-CEXC-0002-01).